 New York Subway Accidents Attorney

 The New York City Transit Authority operates one of the world’s most extensive subway systems.
 Each year, over 2.4 billion people ride NYCTA-operated public transit; on a daily basis, nearly 8 million people are NYCTA riders.
 It comes as no surprise that, among the Metropolitan Transit Authority’s nearly-9,000 rail and subway cars, and its 736 rail and subway stations, some are plagued by dangerous conditions, or have fallen into serious disrepair.
+If you were injured in a subway accident, it is important to obtain the assistance of an experienced subway accident lawyer.

 A legal claim can provide compensation after a subway accident